CSCC012023/final-project-s23-agile-avengers/README.md

     This portion should include a ticket number and must follow the format `\FIN=#\`.
 If no ticket exists then `non-ref` can be used.

-3. Do you use github issues or another ticketing website ?
+3. Do you use Github issues or another ticketing website ?

     We use JIRA to track all issues that are referenced in PRs and in commits

 4. Do you use pull requests ?

     Yes, we do use PRs and they must use the Pull Request Template

-For more information about this check out the Team Contract
+For more information about this check out the Team Contract under Version Control